 - Condition: The condition of fresh surface water roughly equates to its quality, and reflects a range of physical, chemical, and biological characteristics.
 Physical characteristics include attributes such as temperature and clarity.
 Chemical characteristics include attributes such as salinity, nutrients, and chemical contaminants (including contaminants in sediments, which can impact water quality and potentially enter the aquatic food web).
-Biological characteristics include diseases, pathogens, and—in a broader sense—the status of plant and animal populations and the condition of their habitat.
+Biological characteristics (which can be influenced by chemical characteristics) include pathogens, cyanobacteria, and—in a broader sense—the status of plant and animal populations and the condition of their habitat.

 In addition to their effects on the environment, many of these characteristics can ultimately affect human health, mainly through drinking water, recreational activities (e.g., health effects in swimmers due to pathogens and harmful algal blooms), or consumption of fish and shellfish.
 Because these three topics are complex and encompass many types of water bodies, each is addressed in greater detail in its own section of the ROE (see Drinking Water, Recreational Waters, and Consumable Fish and Shellfish).